Naomiweinberger/Travel_insurance_prediction-/README.md

 3. Analyze the claims submitted/ claims covered to be able to be more transparent with the costumers, thereby gaining their trust.

 ## For More Information
 Please see full [repository](https://github.com/Naomiweinberger?tab=repositories) or email weinberger.naomi@gmail.com for more information.
+Here is the [presentation](https://github.com/Naomiweinberger?tab=repositories) for this project.